Exploring DADGAD Tuning

 F#m

-Songs in DADGAD tuning
+Songs In DADGAD Tuning

 Led Zeppelin’s Kashmir, is the most famous song in this tuning.
 A recent and still often heard song in DADGAD is Iris by the Goo Goo Dolls.
 Frontman John Rzeznik, love this tuning.
-All guitars on Bert Jansch’s Jack Orion are in this open tuning!

 The best way to start exploring the DADGAD tuning is to pick any song in the key of D. Simply re-tune into DADGAD tuning and have some fun relearning how to play guitar!